bhalbright/bhalbright/README.md

-## Hi 👋 I am Brad
+## 👋
-I'm a Lead Software Developer at [BeyondTrust](https://www.beyondtrust.com).
+I'm a Principal Software Engineer at [BeyondTrust](https://www.beyondtrust.com).
 I current work on privilege management software using mostly the .NET ecosystem.
 I enjoy Java and a little bit of Golang as well.

 ---